Leader-board/Purdue/MA261/readme.md

 This section contains the resources that I (and others) have created for MA261.

-**Note**:- Nothing in this section may be released to any third-party platform without my (or the original author's) explicit permission.
-Also if you cheat in the midterm, well, you're cheating yourself.
-No one but yourself is responsible for what you do.

-**Looking for group chats for your next math course (Spring 2020)?** You can find them here: [MA262](https://groupme.com/join_group/56335378/Zgl2jBdz) [MA265](https://groupme.com/join_group/56288444/3eliUwtO) [MA266](https://groupme.com/join_group/42935065/47H7Bgdw) [MA351](https://groupme.com/join_group/56252914/M9Kqk4Oh)

 > This resource was originally intended to help students who were taking this course in Fall 2019, as I was also taking the course at that time.
-That being said I have no plans to take this resource down, and students taking this course in Spring 2020 and beyond are welcome to use these resources.
-If anyone wants to contribute by adding more resources (i.e, solutions to more past papers), **please let me know** either on GroupMe or by [email](mailto:dmanoj@purdue.edu), and I can give you pull access.
+That being said I have no plans to take this resource down, and students taking this course in Fall 2020 and beyond are welcome to use these resources.
+If anyone wants to contribute by adding more resources (i.e, solutions to more past papers), **please let me know** either on GroupMe or by [email](mailto:dm282@st-andrews.ac.uk), and I can give you pull access.
 The same applies if you need any help with any part of the course - just email me.

 ## Leaderboard's resources

 * [MA261 quizzes](https://github.com/Leader-board/Purdue/blob/master/MA261/Exam%20quizzes.md) - a new way to test yourself for the final.